 Interesting.
 Now, correct me if I am wrong, but isn’t the Catholic church against the consumption and smoking of marijuana?

-FULLER: (Laughing) Oh, they are.
+FULLER: (Laughing) Oh, they are!
 There are a variety of bible verses that allude to the sin attributed to smoking weed, whether that be Romans 13:1-2, 1 Peter 5:8, 1 Corinthians 5:11, Titus 3:1, Ephesians 5:18, and so on.
-The Catholic church’s idea of weed is dated and rather stereotypical though, believing that it automatically makes you disrespect and distrust authority, which I disagree with.
-I mean, the church is content with and encourages the consumption of alcohol, which I believe is more damaging than marijuana.
+The Catholic church’s idea of weed is outdated and rather stereotypical though, believing that it automatically makes you disrespect and distrust authority, which I disagree with.
+I mean, the church is content with, and openly encourages, might I add, the consumption of alcohol, which I believe is more damaging than marijuana.
 In my opinion, the church’s opinion on marijuana seems rather hypocritical.

 You do realize that there will be some backlash from the church in opening this shop, right?